-If you operate a small business or sell stuff online, you know that advertising can play a critical role in your growth and success.
+If you operate a small business or sell stuff online, you know that digital marketing and social network advertising can play a critical role in your growth and success.
 It’s a great way to boost brand awareness, acquire new customers, announce new products, and, most importantly, generate revenue.
 But with so many options available, it can be tough for small businesses to decide where to advertise and how to connect with an audience that will be interested in your product.

 That’s where Mailchimp can help.
-Our powerful marketing tools make it easy and affordable to connect with your customers—and people like them—across platforms like Instagram, so you can be confident that you’re spending your ad budget wisely and reaching the right people in the right place at the right time.
+Our powerful marketing tools make it easy and affordable to connect with your customers—and people like them—across platforms like Instagram, whether with images or videos, to effectively budget and schedule, so you can be confident that you’re spending your ad budget wisely and reaching the right people in the right place at the right time.

 The advantages of advertising on Instagram